 Calibration frequencies of gas instruments vary from team to team.
-With closed-path sensors, investigators are able to calibrate frequently and automatically, such as hourly or once a day.
-Teams with open-path sensors calibrate less frequently, for example, every few weeks.
-However, a body of accumulating data indicates that calibrating coefficients of contemporary instruments remain steady within that duration (±5%; Meyers 2001).
-Scientists using openpath sensors also compare their instrument responses to an independent measure of CO2 concentration and humidity.
-Members of this network do not use a uniform standard for calibration CO2, yet.
+With closed path sensors, investigators are able to calibration frequently and automatically, such as hourly or once a day.
+Teams with open path sensors calibrate less frequency, e.g. every few weeks.
+However, a body of accumulating data indicates that calibration coefficients of contemporary instruments remain steady within that duration (+/- 5%, Meyers, 2001).
+Scientists using open path sensors also compare their instrument responses to an independent measure of CO2 concentration and humidity.
+Members of this network do not use a uniform standard for calibrating CO2, yet.
 But many of us use CO2 gas standards that are traceable to the standards at the Climate Monitoring and Diagnostics Laboratory of the National Oceanic and Atmospheric Administration, the standards of the global flask network.

-To ensure network intercomparability, the AmeriFlux project circulates a set of reference sensors to members in the network, and the FLUXNET project sponsors the circulation of this set of instruments to sites in Europe, Asia, and Australia.
+To ensure network intercomparability, the AmeriFlux project circulates a set of reference sensors to members in the network and the FLUXNET project sponsors the circulation of this set of instruments to sites in Europe, Asia and Australia.
 Figure 2 shows a typical comparison between the roving set of reference instrumentation and data from one research group.
-Carbon dioxide flux densities measured by the two systems agree within 5% of one another on an hourby-hour basis.
-A similar level of agreement has been found by comparing open- and closed-path CO_2 sensors.
-Side-by-side comparisons between open- and closed-path water vapor sensors, on the other hand, are not as good.
-The absorption and desportion of water vapor on tubing walls can cause water uptake to be underestimated by 20%.
+CO_2 flux densities measured by the two systems agree within 5% of one another on an hour-by-hour basis.
+A similar level of agreement has been found by comparing open and closed path CO_2 sensors.
+Side-by-side comparisons between open and closed path water vapor sensors, on the other hand, are not as good.
+The absorption and desorption of water vapor on tubing walls can cause water uptake to be underestimated by 20%.